Current President (He/Him)

 Working in our professions can be challenging enough at times, and nobody should have the extra burden of having to worry about how their sexuality or gender identity will impact their careers.

-Past President (She/Her)
+General Committee and Past President (She/Her)

 Bio coming soon.